-Press the Install Ubuntu button to begin the installation.
+Press the Install Ubuntu button to proceed with the installation.

 If instead of the Welcome page you see a persisting dark screen, it may be that the installer system is incompatible with the graphics card on the target system.

 In that case, you may still be able to install in a safe graphics mode.
-See "Installing Ubuntu in Safe graphics mode" on page A-15.
+Start over and choose the Ubuntu (safe graphics) menu item from the GNU GRUB menu and follow the installation instructions in this chapter to complete the installation.